 How Can CBD Gummies Help You Quit Smoking?
 Effects on Nicotine Addiction and Smoking Cessation

+Smoking is hard to quit, especially because of the availability of cheap cigarettes online in Canada.
 The withdrawal symptoms are one of the most significant stumbling blocks to quitting smoking.
 Nicotine withdrawal can cause insomnia, anxiety, depression, irritability, headaches, and nausea.
 Symptoms usually begin within 24 hours of your last cigarette and hit peak intensity by day 3.
 Although they will start to taper off after the third day, it can take up to 4 weeks before they disappear entirely.

 CBD gummies can help you in your journey to quit tobacco smoking by easing withdrawal symptoms, so you are less tempted to smoke.
 There is also some evidence that CBD may interrupt the neural pathways involved in addiction, decreasing your urge to smoke.
 In addition, eating or smoking CBD has no intoxicating effects, so there is no risk that you will become addicted to it in place of cigarettes.
-Studies are limited, but the early signs are that cannabidiol reduces cigarette consumption, tobacco craving, and addictive behaviors.
+Studies are limited, but the early signs are that cannabidiol reduces cigarette consumption, tobacco craving, and addictive behaviours.

 Where Can You Buy CBD Gummies For Quitting Smoking?